 Speaking of forces of darkness, the parallels between fact and fiction don't stop with the good guys.
 Nearly every superhero must contend with a supervillain, usually a disgruntled megalomaniac bent on ruling or destroying mankind.
 Just as Spider-Man battled the Green Goblin high above the city streets, the Lord and his angels war against forces of darkness on our behalf in heavenly realms.
 There has never been a more ambitious, frustrated or vengeful supervillain than Satan, the scheming, lying adversary of Jesus who himself wears disguises to conceal his true identity (2 Corinthians 11:13-15).
 Just as we shouldn't lose sight of Christ's ultimate heroism, it would be equally unwise to underestimate the real supervillain currently at large.

-With Iron Man 2 on everyone's mind right now, our children and the culture at large are once again primed for a conversation about the deeper significance of superheroes.
+With this year's superhero movies inmind, our children and the culture at large are once again primed for a conversation about the deeper significance of these defenders.
 Hollywood has handed us a golden opportunity to help fans of all ages see the power of redemption and how modern heroes can point to mankind's inner longing for rescue by the real Savior.